lenneflow/.github/profile/README.md

-### You can find all the documentation under following link
+### All documentation is available at the following link.
 #### https://github.com/lenneflow/documentation/wiki